NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      When hittting a coin with the alternate Slab Piercer pistol.
+      Shooting a coin with the alternate Piercer.
     </td>
     <td width="100px">
       TBA (To Be Added)